PrahladsinhChauhan/ALU_Project/Images/README.md

-The Subfolder contains 5 folders and 1 file
+The Subfolder contains 5 folders and 1 file.

-The file alu_sch.png depicts the design of the top-level module ALU contains various submodules which are represented by the folders
+The file alu_sch.png depicts the design of the top-level module.

+ALU contains various submodules which are represented by the folders.

 1. Adder